colecrouter/stardew-save-editor/CONTRIBUTING.md

 ### Code Style

 This project uses BiomeJS for linting, and for formatting JS/TS files.
 Prettier is used for formatting markup files.
 You can run `npm run check` to check for linting errors, and `npm run format` to format the files.

+## General Conventions

+The code is broken up into a few sections.

+- `src/lib`: Contains the core code.
+  - `src/lib/proxies`: Contains reactive proxy classes for interacting with save data.
+  - `src/lib/ui`: Contains reusable Svelte components used throughout the app.
+  - `src/lib/worker`: Contains web worker scripts for offloading heavy computations.
+- `src/routes`: Contains routes & page components for the SvelteKit app.
+- `codegen`: Contains code/asset generation scripts and utilities.
+- `generated`: Output from code generation scripts.
+- `tests`: Contains unit and integration tests for the application.
+- `static`: Contains static assets such as images, fonts, and other files served directly by the app.

+### Proxies

+The current model uses Svelte's reactivity system to create "wrappers" around existing save data.
+They serve 2 purposes:

+1. Abstract away gross-or-weird requirements for interacting with the save data.
+1. Provide reactivity, so that the Svelte app automatically updates when the underlying save data changes.

+Proxies can contain getters and setters to sanitize/validate data before it is written to the save file.
+However, this should be limited to simple checks (e.g. limiting string lengths, ensuring numbers are within a certain range, etc.). **Precedence should be given to implementing these limitations in UI components rather than in the proxies themselves.**

+> Our goal isn't to create a 100%-safe, standalone API; it's to provide fallbacks in cases where we might forget/overlook validations in UI.

+### Game Assets

+As it stands, all game-derived content exists inside either `generated` or `static/assets` directories.

+While ConcernedApe isn't known to DMCA fan content, we should at least avoid committing any unchanged assets (as they exist within the game's files) to this repository.
+If things get dire in the future, we should be able to remove these assets without too much hassle.
+Of course, that will impede ease of development.